Russia and weapons of mass destruction: Russian nuclear weapons sharing

+Military doctrine

 According to a Russian military doctrine stated in 2010, nuclear weapons could be used by Russia "in response to the use of nuclear and other types of weapons of mass destruction against it or its allies, and also in case of aggression against Russia with the use of conventional weapons when the very existence of the state is threatened".
 Most military analysts believe that, in this case, Russia would pursue an 'escalate to de-escalate' strategy, initiating limited nuclear exchange to bring adversaries to the negotiating table.
 Russia will also threaten nuclear conflict to discourage initial escalation of any major conventional conflict.

+Leaked documents seen by the Financial Times in 2024 described a threshold for the country's use of tactical nuclear weapons that is lower than Russia had previously disclosed.
+The document included training scenarios for a possible invasion by China.
+Alexander Gabuev, director of the Carnegie Russia Eurasia Centre in Berlin told the FT: "This is the first time that we have seen documents like this reported in the public domain […] They show that the operational threshold for using nuclear weapons is pretty low if the desired result can't be achieved through conventional means."
+In 2024, Russian officials said that Russia's formal doctrine would be modified to lower the threshold for nuclear use.